Monthly Meeting

 Pre-registration required.
 Link will be emailed.

-6:45 pm – Business Meeting & Recognition of Former Chairs
+6:45 pm – Business Meeting

 7:15 pm – Technical Program